lyu-shuo/DASH-MSL/README.md

 ![Image](https://github.com/user-attachments/assets/3b42b821-21f2-48ca-b295-79ce54b2aa52)
 ## Code
-This repository contains all the code needed to run the Defed.
+This repository contains all the code needed to run the Dash-MSL.

 The implementation is based on **Pytorch**.